-The UK is a world leader in genomic surveillance and couple that with lots of COVID cases, they were able to do some great analytics in their studies.
-Thankfully, studies show that the COVID vaccines, which in the UK are the Pfizer and AstraZeneca vaccines, remain effective against the delta variant.
-As long as people had both shots.
+The UK is a world leader in genomic surveillance, and couple that with lots of COVID cases, they were able to do some great analytics in their studies.
+Thankfully, studies show that the COVID vaccines, which are the Pfizer and AstraZeneca vaccines in the UK, remain effective against the delta variant as long as people had both shots.

 What about those who are unvaccinated?

 Their risk depends on many factors.
 You still have the usual risk factors for COVID.
 Older age.
 Male.
 Type A blood.
 High blood pressure.
 Obesity.
 Diabetes.
 Heart disease.
 But how does that risk change based on previous COVID strains compared to the delta variant?
 Based on the limited data so far, this risk is only going up.
 The delta variant in Scotland doubled the risk of hospitalization for those who contracted COVID.

 Delta variant is 60% more transmissible than the alpha variant.

 Delta variant COVID cases are doubling every 11 days in the UK.
 In the US, it’s soaring in the Midwest and southeast.
 There is a company in California called Helix, and they are conducting nationwide genomic sampling.
 They found that the proportion of cases caused by Alpha fell from more than 70% in late April to around 42% as of mid-June, with the rise of Delta driving much of the shift.

 So far, data from Helix suggest that the Delta variant is spreading faster in US counties where less than 30% of residents have been fully vaccinated, compared to higher vaccinated counties.
 If you look at the country as a whole, the delta variant made up 10% of COVID cases, and as of the recording of this video, it is already 21%.
 The numbers have been doubling about every 2 weeks, so it will likely become the dominant strain in a few weeks, especially now that we have lifted restrictions.